AmpoluNisa03/AmpoluNisa03/README.md

-### Hi there 👋
+### Hello there 👋

 - 🔭 I’m currently working on Cloud & Data science
 - 🌱 I’m currently learning Data-structures-Algorithms
 - 👯 I’m looking to collaborate on Open source projects,Coding and Hackathons
-- 🤔 I’m looking for help with ...
-- 💬 Ask me about ...
-- 😄 Pronouns: Nisha
+- 😄 Pronouns: She/Her
-- ⚡ Fun fact:I love to watch more web series,Dancing and love to travel
+- ⚡ Fun fact:I love to watch web series,Dancing and love to travel